• Facebook

 Funeral potatoes are creamy and cheesy potatoes that are topped with buttered cornflakes and baked to golden brown perfection.
 A super easy casserole that’s perfect for feeding a crowd and always gets rave reviews!

-When I’m entertaining, I like to serve a variety of hearty side dishes such as baked mac and cheese, loaded corn casserole and these ultra decadent and delicious funeral potatoes.
+When I’m entertaining, I like to serve a variety of hearty side dishes such as baked mac and cheese, corn casserole and these ultra decadent and delicious funeral potatoes.

 A spoon serving up a portion of cheesy funeral potatoes.

 If you’ve never tried funeral potatoes, you’re missing out!
 This dish is the perfect combination of super creamy potatoes with a crispy and buttery topping.
 I bring these potatoes to every family gathering and there are never any leftovers!
+This cheesy potato casserole recipe is also popular for holidays such as Christmas, Thanksgiving or Easter.

 Potatoes, sour cream, grated cheese and seasonings in a bowl.